azrielbsi/Announcement-Anime/README.md

 </tr>
 <tr>
 <td colspan="2">
-<p>The story of Bosse's rise to power and Bojji's birth<br>is revealed.
+<p align="center">The story of Bosse's rise to power and Bojji's birth<br>is revealed.
 Domas cautions Hokuro about returning to the castle,<br>and the fate which likely awaits him there, before deciding<br>to walk away himself.
 A plot to kill one of<br>the royal court takes shape.</p>
 </td>
 </tr>
 </table>